artylope/artylope-jekyll/_works/01_parkingsg.md

 ---

 # The Problem #
-  Motorists in Singapore who park their vehicles in public car parks, have to tear pre-paid paper coupons to pay for parking.
-These carparks are usually roadside parking lots or the smaller carparks that does not warrant the high cost of installing and long term maintenance of the Eletronic Parking System.
+  Motorists in Singapore have to tear pre-paid paper coupons to pay for parking in some public car parks.
 Motorists need to tear many pieces if they were to park for a long period of time.
 If they want to extend parking, they will have to run back to their vehicle to tear more coupons.
 It is an outdated and cumbersome solution.

   We wanted to develop a digital parking system that can replace the paper coupons, to give citizens the convenience of being able to pay for parking easily and extend parking remotely.